CodeYourFuture/curriculum/content/js1/blocks/reuse/index.md

 }
 ```

-However, we can also keep the variable `percentage` and refer to it in the return statement:
+We can also keep the variable `percentage` and refer to it in the return statement:

 ```js {linenos=table,hl_lines=["4-5"],linenostart=1}
 const decimalNumber = 0.5;